sergiogarciiam/fake-store/README.md

 # fake-store
-A fake store created with React
+A fake store created with React to practice testing